 This triad of principles helps providers progressively build upon the therapeutic relationship with patients.
 And when they are able to be practiced, patient health outcomes improve.

-In 2007, I decided to make a change and leave employed practice.
-Wanting to improve the healthcare of my patients and rediscover my passion for helping others, I focused on the ideal interaction with the patient and build everything else around this.
-My results have been nothing short of extraordinary.
+In 2007, I decided to leave a hospital employed primary care practice and give it one more try, wanting to improve the healthcare of patients and rediscover my passion for helping others; to practice in a manner that allowed me to do all those things Family Docs should be able to do.
+I also wanted to regain some work-life balance and professional autonomy.
+We started by focusing on what we felt the optimal interaction with the patient would look like, and built everything around this.
+The results have exceeded my expectations.
 I have found small practice life to be fun and rewarding, providing a fertile ground for innovation and ideas that can be implemented quickly.

-- What do you mean, giving all patients access to your cell number?
+- What do you mean, giving all your patients your cell number?
+(I am rarely called, and happy when I am)

 In the meantime, ask yourself a simple question: Is each interaction with a patient as ideal as it can be?